A recent study determined that vaping cannabis can produce a significantly stronger high than smoking the drug.

 But, according to new research, it’s also similar to taking big swigs of a high-alcohol IPA rather than sipping on a Coors Light.

-Research out of Johns Hopkins University in Maryland suggests that vaping marijuana versus smoking it delivers a more powerful punch.
+in Maryland suggests that vaping marijuana versus smoking it delivers a more powerful punch.

 Researchers at the school’s Behavioral Pharmacology Research Unit tested 17 healthy adults who smoked and vaped various amounts of marijuana — from none to 25 milligrams of THC — for the first time in at least a month.